What is Cross-Site Request Forgery?

 Example of an attack scenario

 You make a lot of shopping online so you often use the website of your bank.
-Let’s say the form for transferring money looks like that:
+Let’s say the form for transferring money looks like this:

 Ways to prevent CSRF

 It seems easy.
 You can do that.
-If request comes from the other website you can just block it.
+If a request comes from the other website you can just block it.
 But… What if the browser doesn’t give you this information?
-Or Ads blocking or security software leaves it empty?
-You would probably have tons of critics from the users.
+Or does Ads blocking or security software leave it empty?
+You would probably have tons of criticism from the users.
 And what if the attack isn’t CSRF only?
-It’s not so hard to spoof any header from your own browser.
-So it’s really narrow solution…
+It’s not so hard to spoof any header from your browser.
+So it’s narrow solution…

 Another way is “double submit cookie”.
-We generate random value and send it by HTTP request and cookie.
-Sever checks if they are the same.
-If not, it can report CSRF attack.
+We generate a random value and send it by HTTP request and cookie.
+The server checks if they are the same.
+If not, it can report a CSRF attack.

-Probably the best way is to extort user interaction for every operation, or at least most important ones.
+Probably the best way is to extort user interaction for every operation, or at least the most important ones.
 It’s the safest way.
 What can we use?
-Captchamechanism, Re-authentication or one time token (sms system for example) widely used in banking.
-Of course, it’s not most convenient solution.
-It can be really annoying to the user.
+Captchamechanism, Re-authentication, or one-time tokens (sms system for example) are widely used in banking.
+Of course, it’s not the most convenient solution.
+It can be annoying to the user.

 Fight with CSRF in Node.js + Express

-Take a look at simple csurf example from gitHub.
+Take a look at a simple csurf example from gitHub.

 Server-side